 The Organization follows the restricted fund method of accounting for contributions.
 The operating fund reports the activity related to the operations and administration of the Organization.
 The externally restricted fund reports the activity related to the planned giving operations of the Organization for which contributions have been externally restricted by the donor.
-The capital fund reports the activity related to the Organization.
+The capital fund reports the activity related to the capital assets of the Organization.
 The Nia fund reports the activity related to Nia Technologies Inc.